 Activities: Students will participate in leadership development activities, including service projects within the school.

 Students:3rd, 4th & 5th grades; by student application and teacher's recommendation.
-The offices of President, Vice President, Secretary and Treasurer will be elected by the student body.
+The offices of President, Vice President, Secretary, and Treasurer will be elected by the student body.